 Measures To Minimize and Recover From Postpartum Hair Loss

 - Treat your hair gently when wet.
 Avoid brushing as little as possible.
-See our guide to wash and dry hair like a pro.
+Also learn, how often is good to wash hair.

 - Using dryers and other hot irons is not convenient.
 Let the hair dry outdoors if it can be.
 And if you really have to use the dryer, do it with cold air or use any good ionic hair dryer.